Education Research Current Organisation and Cooperation NL

 • Dr. Sarah van Duijn (Program Director)

 • Drs.
-Saskia Jans (Program Manager)
+Saskia Jans (Program Manager & PhD Advisor)

-• Alexandra Filius MSc (Program Manager)
+• Alexandra Filius MSc (Program Manager & PhD Advisor)

-• Nina Kaufmann MA (Program Manager)
+• Nina Kaufmann MA (Program Manager & PhD Advisor)

-• Dr. Antonella Sciancalepore (Program Manager)
+• Dr. Antonella Sciancalepore (Program Manager & PhD Advisor)

 PhD buddies

-PhD buddies are there to welcome new PhD's to the department.
+PhD buddies are there to welcome new PhDs to the department.

 Who is who at the Graduate School of Social Sciences

-• PhD Trustee and how to handle issues
+• How to handle issues

 PhD advisors